Vietnamese New Year Traditions: A Guide to the 12 Days of Tết

 A new year needs new clothes, particularly if you’re a child.
 Just like Vietnamese don’t want to start the new year with a house full of last years dust and bad luck, they don’t want to start the new year with clothes that might still be clinging to the old year’s bad luck.
 In the last few days of the new year city centres are heaving with people looking for new outfits for them and their children so they can start the New Year new and fresh.

-Day Eight: New Year’s Eve Fireworks, Family Time and Herbal Baths – Đêm Giao Thừa
+Day 8: New Year’s Eve Fireworks, Family Time and Herbal Baths – Đêm Giao Thừa (21st January 2023)

 Lunar New Year’s Eve is the real start of Tết for most families.
 Parents will eagerly await for family members to return from their work or studies in big cities and the streets are throbbing with people hurrying to complete last minute preparations.
 Over the next few days shops will be closed and families will spend all their time relaxing with each other and visiting friends and relatives.

 In the lead up to Tet families have purified their homes, paid off any outstanding debts and bid farewell to the Kitchen God.
 Just before the new year starts, it’s time to purify themselves.
 Many Vietnamese people believe bathing in water treated with medicinal herbs washes away all of the previous years misfortune and sets them up for a clean and prosperous New Year.